 FedEx

 When is FedEx the best option for your business?
 FedEx is most suitable for a larger business seeking volume-based discounts.
-FedEx ships any day of the week as an added bonus.
+FedEx ships any day of the week as a bonus.
 They do offer competitive pricing for small and lightweight packages for their international shipping as well.

 UPS